arthurlamounier/arthurlamounier.github.io/_pages/about.md

   - /about.html
 ---

+My name is Arthur Lamounier Moura, fire ecologist and currently a post-doc at the University of Florida.

-Welcome to my website!
-Here you will find information about my research, current projects, and opportunities for collaboration.
+Here you will find information about my research, current projects, and opportunities for collaborations.

 Feel free to reach out via [email](arthurlamouniermoura@gmail.com).

-Thank you for stopping by.

-Arthur
+Thanks!